Nuitka/Nuitka/Developer_Manual.rst

   the case of the later, optimizations may not be able do much about it.
 Lets call these values "tri-state".

-  Part of the interface is a method ``computeNode`` which gives the node the chance to return another node instead, which may also be an exception.
+  Part of the interface is a method ``computeExpression`` which gives the node the chance to return another node instead, which may also be an exception.

-  The ``computeNode`` may be able to produce exceptions or constants even for non-constant inputs depending on the operation being performed.
+  The ``computeExpression`` may be able to produce exceptions or constants even for non-constant inputs depending on the operation being performed.
 For every expression it will be executed in the order in which the program control flow goes for a function or module.

-  In this sense, attribute lookup is also a computation, as its value might be computed as well.
-Most often an attribute lookup will produce a new value, which is not assigned, but e.g. called.
+  In this sense, attribute look-up is also a computation, as its value might be computed as well.
+Most often an attribute look-up will produce a new value, which is not assigned, but e.g. called.
 In this case, the call value friend may be able to query its called expression for the attribute call prediction.

-  By default, attribute lookup, should turn an expression to unknown, unless something in the registry can say something about it.
+  By default, attribute look-up, should turn an expression to unknown, unless something in the registry can say something about it.
 That way, ``some_list.append`` produces something which when called, invalidates ``some_list``, but only then.